amitavm/jd/README.md

 JD is built in three parts:

 - The frontend (FE), the code that runs in Bash.
-This is where the `jd` command lives, as a Bash function.
+This is where the user command `jd` lives, as a Bash function.
 - JDI, the JD Interface that, well, interfaces b/w the FE and JDS (the JD Server, described below).
 It takes commands from the FE, and translates them to appropriate HTTP requests to be sent to JDS.
-It similarly relays the responses from JDS back to Bash.
+It similarly translates the responses from JDS to commands that Bash can execute.
 - JDS, the JD Server.
 It is implemented as an HTTP API.
 It runs in the background as a server, maintains the directory lists for any number of client processes (presumably command shells), and also performs all the "business